September 29, 2013

-From September 11-21, with the support of the administration at the California Institution for Women in Corona (CIW), the Compassion Games were able to take place behind the walls of their prison.
-I was very fortunate to get the chance to interview the person who spearheaded bringing the global project and movement to CIW, Reverend Shayna Lester, who is a Jewish woman and an interfaith minister who had received her ordination as a “reverend gabbai” from Jewish Renewal leader Reb Zalman Schachter-Shalomi.
-Although the games were spearheaded by Reverend Lester, and carried out with the support from CIW’s staff members, Lester proudly states that it was ultimately the women that made the profound event a reality.
+From September 11-21, with the support of the administration at the California Institution for Women (CIW) in Corona, the Compassion Games were able to take place for the first time behind the walls of a prison.
+I was very fortunate to get the chance to interview the person who helped bring the global project and movement to CIW, Reverend Shayna Lester, who is the lead volunteer coordinator for the Jewish community at CIW.
+She had brought the idea to two inmates, and supported their efforts as they spearheaded the program for all of CIW.

-Instead of the games being between different cities, they were implemented at CIW and held as a "Co-Opetition" between all 8 of their housing units.
-Throughout the games, the women from each unit performed acts of loving-kindness and recorded them, along with their name and unit and placed the piece of paper they had recorded into a box that was centrally located.
-At the end of the games, the tallies were counted and the women from the unit with the most acts of compassion were honored with certificates, got to have their own delicious chocolate cake, and their unit be the first to go to dinner for a week.
-Although these rewards may not sound like a big deal, they are huge luxuries for the inmates and are greatly appreciated.
+The "Co-Opetition" at CIW was between all 8 of their housing units.
+The women would record their acts of compassion onto a slip of paper, and then submit them each night to the "Compassion Ambassadors" of each unit, who would then tally the results.
+The unit with the most acts of compassion was honored with certificates, got to have their own a chocolate cake iced with their unit color , and be the first to go to dinner for a week.
+Although these rewards may not sound like a big deal, they are luxuries for the inmates and are greatly appreciated.

-The most measurable result of the Compassion Games is that there was absolutely no violence at CIW during the 10-day period.
+A total of 4,700 acts of compassion had been counted by the end of the 11 days.
+The most measurable result of the Compassion Games is that there were no records of infractions for violent behavior at CIW during that period.

 A calling to work with inmates